 through selecting enrichment opportunities, curriculum, physical

-resources, or services funded by their learning plan budget.
+resources, or services funded by their College and Career Readiness plan budget.

 We require all students to be enrolled full time with us, but do follow state law by allowing Dual enrollment for up to 2 classes.

 No. Our charter is a state-wide charter, allowing us to serve students anywhere in Utah.

 No. Our charter is a Utah charter, which does not allow us to serve students outside of Utah.